Christmas Humphreys: Literary and arts career

 Humphreys was a prolific author of books on the Buddhist tradition.
 He was also president of the Shakespeare Fellowship, a position to which he was elected in 1955.
 The Fellowship advanced the theory that the plays generally attributed to Shakespeare were in fact the work of Edward de Vere, 17th Earl of Oxford.
 Under Humphreys the fellowship changed its name to the Shakespeare Authorship Society.
 He helped found the Ballet Guild in 1941 and acted as its chairman.

 In 1962 Humphreys was appointed Vice-President of the Tibet Society, and made Joint Vice-Chairman of the Royal India, Pakistan and Ceylon Society.

 Humphreys published his autobiography Both Sides of the Circle in 1978.
 He also wrote poetry, especially verses inspired by his Buddhist beliefs, one of which posed the question: When I die, who dies?

 Death

 Humphreys died of a heart attack at his London home, 58 Marlborough Place, St John's Wood.

 In popular culture

-Humphreys appears in the lyrics of Van Morrison's 1982 song Cleaning Windows, "I went home and read my Christmas Humphreys book on Zen."
+Humphreys appears in the lyrics of Van Morrison's 1982 song "Cleaning Windows", "I went home and read my Christmas Humphreys book on Zen."

-Humphreys was portrayed on screen by Geoffrey Chater in the 1971 film 10 Rillington Place, about the Evans–Christie murder case, and he was played by Peter Eyre in the 1991 film Let Him Have It.
+Humphreys was portrayed on screen by Geoffrey Chater in the 1971 film 10 Rillington Place, about the Evans–Christie murder case.
+Humphreys was portrayed on screen by Edward Hardwicke in the 1980 series Lady Killers, in an episode about the trial of Ruth Ellis.
+He was played by Peter Eyre in the 1991 film Let Him Have It.
 In the 2025 television series A Cruel Love: The Ruth Ellis Story, he was portrayed by Paul Hilton.